tfjmp/website/content/home/phd.md

 +++

 {{% callout info %}}
-I am actively recruiting graduate students to join my lab at the University of Oxford in autumn 2027.
+I will join the University of Oxford in September 2026.
+I am actively recruiting DPhil students to join my lab, with expected start dates in 2027.
 {{% /callout %}}

 {{% callout info %}}